LiShanDa2021/Pewlett-Hackard-Analysis/README.md

 Analysis of company employee retirement eligibility

 ## Purpose
 Pewlett Hackard is facing a "silver tsunami".
 As an established company, thousands of its employees are approaching retirement.
 That means there be thousands of vacancies, but that is not all.
 The departing workers not only leave empty positions, they also take years of experience and wisdom with them.
-Because of my familiarity with SQL, I was tasked with helping the company prepare by identifying how many vacancies it would have to fill in which roles as well as

-With the help of data, we can get ahead of the silver tsunami
+We will need to do more than just hire new people.
+We will need to train them.
+Because of my familiarity with SQL, I was tasked with helping the company prepare by identifying how many vacancies it would have to fill in which roles as well as how many current employees could act as mentors to new hires.
+With the help of data, we can get ahead of the silver tsunami and surf it to the golden shore of the future.

 ## Results
+Results: Provide a bulleted list with four major points from the two analysis deliverables.
+Use images as support where needed.

 jobs

-present challenge identifying vacancies hiring training

-use data
-to get ahead of the silver
-surf it to the golden shore of the future
+## Summary

+Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?